Topics

 Wearable app design:

-This mobile UX design involves creating applications for wearable devices like smartwatches or fitness trackers.
-Wearable app design requires a unique set of considerations, including small screen sizes, limited input methods, and the need for quick and easy navigation.
+These apps requires a unique set of considerations, including small screen sizes, limited input methods, and the need for quick and easy navigation.

 Source